Varivax (PF) 1,350 unit/0.5 mL subcutaneous suspension

 Missed dose

-It is important that you receive each vaccination as scheduled.
-Be sure to ask when each dose should be received and make a note on a calendar to help you remember.
-If you miss an appointment, contact the health care professional for advice.
+It is important that you get each vaccination as scheduled.
+Ask when you should get each dose and mark your calendar with a reminder.
+If you miss a dose, call the health care professional to reschedule.

 Storage